Odorizzi, two more homers give Twins 7-0 win over White Sox

 Odorizzi has given up three runs in his past 35 2/3 innings for a 0.76 ERA and he’s struck out 38 batters over that span.
 In six starts at home this season, the right-hander has given up five runs in 36 1/3 innings.

-He retired the final eight batters he faced, striking out six of them, but was pulled with one out in the sixth with 93 pitches.
-Odorizzi struck out nine batters.

-The White Sox tied a season high with 16 strikeouts and were outscored 26-5 in the three-game series.
+He struck out nine batters on Saturday, while the White Sox tied a season high with 16 strikeouts.
+They were outscored 26-5 in the three-game series.

 GET TO KNOW THEM